BlakeCLewis/PILN/README.md

 		unl2003a 8:	GND
 		unl2003a 9:	12V
 		unl2003a 10:	FAN black/gnd
-		unl2003a 16:	relay #1 coil (input is accross the chip on pin1)
+		unl2003a 16:	relay #1 coil (input is across the chip on pin1)
 		unl2003a 14:	relay #2 coil (input is pin3)
 		unl2003a 12:	relay #3 coil (input is pin5)
 		12V:    	relay 1,2,3 coils and FAN red/+